Pears Turning Brown and Mushy? Before Tossing Them, Try These 11 Recipes

 1. Freeze for Smoothies

 Do you love to make smoothies?
 Yes?
 OK, good, because overripe fruit is perfect for freezing and using in smoothies.
-Cut off any parts of the pear that have gone bad, cut up the rest of the fruit, seal it in a zip-close bag, and put it in the freezer.
+Cut off any parts of the pear that have gone bad, cut up the rest, place it in a resealable bag and put it in the freezer.

 2. Pear Jam